With A passion for Quality since 1970

 A group of people in San Francisco during the late '60s were going to open a flea market in an abandoned trolley station in the Russian Quarter.
 Since the station had a big domed roof, they were going to call it "Temple Slug."
 They never opened the market, so rather than waste a great name, we adopted it.
 Soon our customers were just calling us "The Slug".

 Three months later someone drove up to the front of our store with a plastic sack filled with water.
 People in California were sleeping on this "water bed."
 We bought some boards at the lumberyard to build a box around it and placed it in the black light room of our basement.
 Soon people were coming from surrounding states to try out this strange object.
 We approached the Kuss Company in Findlay, Ohio to design a water mattress with square corners and a better drain system.
 Vinyl Products quickly adopted a similar design.
 We set out to sell the best waterbeds at the best prices.
-Today we are the oldest waterbed retailer in continuous business, selling mattress, heaters, linens, and other waterbed supplies.
+Today we are the oldest waterbed retailer in continuous business, selling mattresses, heaters, linens, and other waterbed supplies.